 What is AI Systems Penetration Testing?

 AI systems penetration testing is a specialized security assessment for LLMs, chatbots, and AI-enabled applications that evaluates attack surfaces unique to AI vulnerabilities that traditional penetration testing frameworks do not cover (including model manipulation, training data extraction, and context window abuse).
-Required for high-risk AI systems under the EU AI Act (Regulation EU 2024/1689) from August 2026.
+Required for high-risk AI systems under the EU AI Act (Regulation EU 2024/1689), with deadlines shifted to 2 December 2027 (Annex III) and 2 August 2028 (Annex I) under the Digital Omnibus agreement of 7 May 2026.

 Focused and context-aware.
 Penetration testing for AI and machine learning systems such as LLMs, chatbots, and AI functionality within applications.
 We test prompt injection, data leakage, and the effectiveness of guardrails to uncover abuse and unintended behaviour early.